tkrajina/ftmpl/README.md

-# FTMPL a fast (and typesafe) templating for Golang
+# FTMPL: fast (and typesafe) templating for Golang

 ftmpl is a fast/compiled/typesafe templating "language" for golang.